HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 #### WebSphere Configuration Setting (for HAProxy dedicated configurable port)

-Virtual host needs to be added for `31001` port into the WebSphere server for side-by-side mode.
-This is used to identify in the request is ,ade rom the external host with its specific port.
-See the screenshots below show the steps to be followed
+The virtual host needs to be added for the dedicated port (which is defined in the value file of the helm chart), into the WebSphere server for side-by-side mode.
+This is used to identify the request made from the external host with that dedicated port for HAProxy.

+Make sure that the same dedicated port is used as a virtual host, which is defined in `ambassadorPassthroughPort` the value file (refer to above step).

+Here, for the example, the `31001` port is configured as a dedicated port for the HAPRoxy.

+Refer to the screenshots below to configure the dedicated port as a virtual host in the `WebSphere` server.

 **Step 1:**
 ![WebSphere Config 1](../_img/haproxy-migration/websphere-config-1.png)